khofstadter/bcmi.khofstadter.com/index.md

 <br>

-For feedback and questions please use email me at kris[at]khofstadter[dot]info.
+For feedback and questions please email me at kris[at]khofstadter[dot]info.

 <br>